Investing in the Future of Transportation

 You can read more about Move Ahead Washington here, but some highlights include:

-• Folks 18 and under ride free on all public transportation.
+• Free fares for folks 18 and under on all public transportation.

-• $5.4 billion towards carbon reduction and multimodal expansion.
+• $5.4 billion toward carbon reduction and multimodal expansion.

 • $3 billion for maintenance and preservation.